 value tries first to evaluate using ML, falling back to normalization by evaluation if this fails.

 A particular technique may be specified in square brackets, e.g.

 '''

 value [nbe] 42 / (12 :: rat)

 '''

-To employ dynamic evaluation in the document generation, there is also a value antiquotation with the same evaluation techniques as value.
+To employ dynamic evaluation in documents, there is also a value antiquotation with the same evaluation techniques as value.